18F/myusa/api_docs/oauth.md

 ### Long-lived Token

-Now that you have a valid code, you can make a server to server request to `api.my.usa.gov` to get a long-lived token to keep users logged in.
+Now that you have a valid code, you can make a server to server request to the MyUSA API to get a long-lived token to keep users logged in.

 ## Example Rails configuration